thomasmburke/SmartCurtains/README.md

-# Smarthome
-Messing around with RaspberryPi and AWS

-# Current Project
+# SmartCurtains
-Automated Curtains
-## Goal
-The end goal is to fully automate the openining and closing of my two living room curtains using voice commands and amazon alexa
+Leveraging Alexa and a raspberry pi to automate the opening and closing of my apartment's curtains via voice commands
+## Available Controls
+* Open and Close Commands
+    * Specify curtain by name (default is all curtains)
+    * Specify percentage to move curtain (default is 100%)
+* Reset Commands
+    * Allow to reset a curtains state (shadow) to either the open or close position
 ## Technology Leveraged
 * AWS Alexa
 * AWS Lambda